robertrinh/minishell/README.md

 # About

 As beautiful as a shell.
 Welcome to mininshell!
-This repository GNU like operating system, inspired by bash.
+This repository contains a GNU like operating system, inspired by bash.

 <br />